apruve/apruve-php/README.md

 # apruve/apruve-php

-Inovation in the world of B2B Payments.
+Innovation in the world of B2B Payments.
 Apruve-PHP is a library to help integrate apruve.js into your website.

 ## Issues